Jihadi rebels attack key military base near Mali's capital

 BAMAKO, Mali (AP) — Jihadi rebels have attacked Mali's Kati military base on the outskirts of the capital city Bamako, the ruling junta confirmed Friday.

-It's the first time Kati, Mali's largest military base, has been targeted by extremist rebels in the more than 10-year insurgency in the West African country.
+It's the first time Kati, Mali's largest military base, has been hit by extremist rebels in their more than 10-year insurgency in the West African country.

 Two vehicles loaded with explosives detonated at the camp at about 5 a.m., according to a statement issued by the military.